 4. Ravens cooing at each other, a startling, frightening sound over the ornate expanse of the Bryce Canyon.
 As we traveled across the American Southwest, ravens mesmerized me.
 I watched them soar over some of the most stunning cliffs in the world, riding the icy, angry winds that silenced all other living things.
 If I hadn’t heard it, imagining these fierce birds coo would be impossible.

 5. And, finally, the transit of Venus in June 2012.
 I was surprised at how moved I was to go about my life with THIS happening over my head.
-If you missed it last year, you’ll have to stick around for December 11, 2117, or December 8, 2125.
+If you missed it, you’ll have to stick around for December 11, 2117, or December 8, 2125.